• Skip to primary navigation

 French-reflexive-verbs-activity

-After students have had some time to talk, then do your direct instruction and give them a few minutes of written practice.
+After students have had some time to speak French, then do your direct instruction and give them a few minutes of written practice.
 I strongly feel that students should be doing a LOT of speaking and interacting in class.
-Written practice can be a great way to start and end the class, but the more they are speaking, the better they’ll get at it.
-Just like anything else, oral communication in French gets better with regular practice.

 4. Practice with common phrases.